 - Australian Human Rights Commission promotes and protects human rights in Australia.
 See its brief guide to the Disability Discrimination Act.

 - South Australia's Equal Opportunity Commission administers anti-discrimination and equal opportunity laws.

 - Disability Standards for Education 2005 ensures that students with disability can access education and training free from discrimination and on the same basis as other students.

 Complaints or feedback about a disability service

-Provide online feedback or make a complaint about services funded through the state government on the Department for Communities and Social Inclusion's (DCSI) client feedback page.
+Provide online feedback or make a complaint about services funded through the state government on the Department of Human Services (DHS) client feedback page.

 Complaints or feedback about government